-So I keep telling myself.
-The greatest invention in the last 200 years isn't a product but rather the scientific method, a process, that created millions of products.
-A focus on process over products is even more important today, when change is exponential.
+So I keep telling myself, the greatest invention in the last 200 years isn't a product, but rather the scientific method, the process which has been used to create millions of products.
+Today, when change is exponential, a focus on process over products is even more important.
 Here are 5 keys to focusing on process.

 In part 1 of this blog post we learned why Deep Work is critical for knowledge workers to succeed in the new economy.
 Here, in Part 2, we learn from Cal Newport's book, Deep Work, how to work deeply when we are surrounded by desires and distractions.

 By design, distractions are everywhere in a digital world, yet working deeply may be the most important ability we need to be successful in the new economy.
 A new book, Deep Work, by Cal Newport provides great insight into how we can better overcome this paradox.